 SPORTDiscus is the most comprehensive, bibliographic database covering sport, physical fitness, exercise, sports medicine, sports science, physical education, kinesiology, coaching, training, sport administration, officiating, sport law & legislation, college & university sport, disabled persons, facility design & management, intramural & school sport, doping, health, health education, biomechanics, movement science, injury prevention rehabilitation, physical therapy, nutrition, exercise physiology, sport & exercise psychology, recreation, leisure studies, tourism, allied health, occupational health & therapy, public health and more.
 With full bibliographic coverage, this database includes well over 1,200,000 records with journal and monograph coverage going back to 1800; over 20,000 dissertations and theses and reference to articles in 60 different languages.
 The content also consists of international references from journal and magazine articles, books, book chapters, conference proceedings and more.
 SPORTDiscus is provided by the Sport Information Resource Centre.

 My appointment scheduler is still open for you to meet with me virtually.
-We can use either WebEx or Google Meet, depending on your preference (or a phone call if that is preferable).
+We can use Zoom, Google Meet, or WebEx depending on your preference (or a phone call if that is preferable).
 When you schedule an appointment, please indicate your platform preference.
 You will receive a separate email with meeting details.
-I do not currently have office hours scheduled for this summer.
-This is subject to change, and will depend upon how and when we return to campus.
-I will note changes here.

 My fall semester office hours: Mondays, 3pm-5pm Wednesdays, 12pm-3pmI will hold office hours via my personal Zoom room.